This property can only be read from. Attempting to write to it will cause an error.

 articles/Roblox Client-Server Model for more information on game networking on Roblox.

 LocalScripts which display information about the player viewing a GUI.
 Using For example, if there were

 Player named “Coins” which represented how much money that player has, you could use the following to display this value for them:

 -- This code is appropriate for a LocalScript in StarterGui, -- for example: game.StarterGui.ScreenGui.TextLabel.LocalScript local player = game:GetService("Players").LocalPlayer -- Wait for a value we're expecting for the server to have created local vCoins = player:WaitForChild("Coins") local textLabel = script.Parent local function update() textLabel.Text = "Coins: " .. vCoins.Value end -- Update once, then every time the value changes update() vCoins.Changed:Connect(update)

 When creating loading GUIs using

 ReplicatedFirst, sometimes a

-local Players = game:GetService("Players") local player = Players.LocalPlayer or Players:GetPropertyChangedSignal("LocalPlayer"):wait()
+local Players = game:GetService("Players") -- Below: access Players.LocalPlayer; if it is nil, we'll wait for it using GetPropertyChangedSignal. local player = Players.LocalPlayer or Players:GetPropertyChangedSignal("LocalPlayer"):wait()